lashower/RetroPieWebConsole/README.md

-# RetroPie
+# RetroPie Web Console
-Chef scripts for installing and setting up RetroPie.
+Web Based Console built on NodeJS for handling RetroPie Setup.

-[RetroPie](https://retropie.org.uk/) is a one in all game console designed for the Raspberry Pi.
+[RetroPie](https://retropie.org.uk/) is a one in all game console designed for the Raspberry Pi and other Debian based operating systems.

-[Chef IO](https://www.chef.io/) is a utility for automating setup and configuration on multiple devices.
+[NodeJS](https://nodejs.org/en/) is a lightweight JavaScript based tool where you can manage

 The purpose of this utility is to simplify the setup of RetroPie, which requires command line knowledge.